Dove Season in Southern Iowa: Hunting Near Osceola

 Action is visible, the walks are short, and the skills are simple to teach.
 Try a “ten-minute count” game at first light.
 Have kids tally birds that pass your safe zone, then compare notes between sits.
 Celebrate good decisions more than shots taken.
 If attention fades, take a snack break and scan the sky together.

-Simple gear that works
+Gear that works

 A 20-or 12-gauge with improved cylinder, a small pouch of 7½ or 8 shot, ear and eye protection, and a bucket or stool.
 Add water, sunscreen, and a lightweight long-sleeve shirt for midday.
 Decoys are optional.
 If you use them, set a loose cluster 20–25 yards out, leaving a clear lane between you and the decoys so birds try to land in the gap.